jonwiseman/DS300/README.md

 This folder contains the raw and processed (including lemmatized and stemmed) .json files for each subreddit (organized by category) and trained gensim document embeddings.

 **Images**
-This folder contains visualizations produced by the generate_visualizations.py script.
+This folder contains visualizations produced by the generate_visualizations.py script, as well as the overall project design and images used in the presentation.